 A similar exercise has been undertaken for IPv6 routing data.
-There is considerable diversity in the number of routes seen at various vantage points in the Internet, as shown when looking at the prefix counts advertised by all the peers of Route Views (Figure 14).
+There is considerable diversity in the number of routes seen at various vantage points in the Internet, as shown when looking at the prefix counts advertised by all the peers of Route Views (Figure 13).

-Figure 14 - IPv6 routing table since 2004 as seen by Route Views Peers
+Figure 13 - IPv6 routing table since 2004 as seen by Route Views Peers

-A more detailed look at 2018 and 2019 incorporating both Route Views and RIS (Figure 15) shows that in IPv6 there is no visible disparity in the route sets announced by RIS peers as compares to Route Views peers.
-It is also evident that there increasing diversity between various BGP views as to what constitutes the "complete" IPv6 route set, and the variance at the end of 2018 now span some 8,000 prefix advertisements.
+A more detailed look at 2019 and 2020 incorporating both Route Views and RIS (Figure 14) shows that in IPv6 there is no visible disparity in the route sets announced by RIS peers as compared to Route Views peers.
+It is also evident that there increasing diversity between various BGP views as to what constitutes the "complete" IPv6 route set, and the variance at the end of 2020 now span some 10,000 prefix advertisements.

-Figure 15 - IPv6 routing table 2016 - 2017 as seen by Route Views and RIS Peers
+Figure 14 - IPv6 routing table 2019 - 2020 as seen by Route Views and RIS Peers

-The comparable profile figures for the IPv6 Internet are shown in Figures 16 through 25.
+The comparable profile figures for the IPv6 Internet are shown in Figures 15 through 24.

 Routing advertisements of /48s are the most prevalent prefix size in the IPv6 routing table some 48% of all prefixes), and 75% of the table entries are composed of /48, /32, /44, and /40 prefixes.
-RIR allocations of IPv6 addresses show a different pattern, with 75% of address allocations are either a /32 (52%) or a /29 (24%).
+RIR allocations of

+IPv6 addresses show a different pattern, with 75% of address allocations are either a /32 (52%) or a /29 (23%).
 Some 18% of allocations are a /48.
-What is clearly evident is that there is no clear correlation between an address allocation size and the advertised address prefix size.
+What is clearly evident is that there is no clear correlation between an address allocation size and the advertised address prefix size, and many address holders do not advertise their entire allocated IPv6 address prefix in a single routing advertisement.

 Why is the IPv6 routing table being fragmented so extensively?
 The conventional response is that this is due to the use of more specific route entries to perform traffic engineering.
 However, given that IPv6 traffic volumes still tend to be far lower than IPv4 volumes for most networks, this rationale probably does not apply in all cases.
 Another possible reason is the use of more specifics to counter efforts of route hijacking.
-This also has issues, given that it appears that most networks appear to accept a /64 prefix, and the deaggregation prefix is typically a /48, so as a counter-measure for more specific route hijacks it may not be all that effective.
+This also has issues, given that it appears that most networks appear to accept a /64 prefix, and the deaggregated prefix is typically a /48, so as a countermeasure for more specific route hijacks it may not be all that effective.

 This brings up the related topic of the minimum accepted route object size.
-The common convention in IPv4 is that a /24 prefix advertisement will propagate across the entire IPv4 default-free zone.
+The common convention in IPv4 is that a /24 prefix advertisement is the smallest address block will propagate across the entire IPv4 default-free zone.
 More complex minimum size rules have largely fallen into disuse as address trading appears to be slicing up many of the larger address blocks into smaller sizes.
 If a /24 is the minimum accepted route prefix size in IPv4, what is the comparable size in IPv6?
 There appears to be no common consensus position here, and the default is to use no minimum size filter.
 In theory that would imply that a /128 would be accepted across the entire IPv6 default-free zone, but a more pragmatic observation is that a /32 would be assuredly accepted by all networks, and it appears that many network operators believe that a /48 is also generally accepted.
 Given that a /48 is the most common prefix size in today's IPv6 network this belief appears to be the case.
-However, we also see prefixes smaller in size than a /48 in the routing table with /52, /56, /62 and /64 prefixes being the most common.
+However, we also see prefixes smaller in size than a /48 in the routing table with /49, /52, /56 and /64 prefixes present in the IPv6 eBGP routing table.